galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon/tutorial.md

 >    - *Minimum missed cleavages*: `0`
 >    - *Maximum missed cleavages*: `2`
 >    - *Isotopic modification*: **[]** for the label-free tutorial
-> 4. Configure fixed and variable modifications according to the tutorial parameter file.
+> 4. Understand the parameters from the parameter file in order to apply the correct settings to GALAXY
 > 5. Run the tool.
-> 6. Rename the generated database to `chlamy.db`.
+> 6. Rename the generated database to `Chlamy.db`.
 >
 {: .hands_on}